vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__spring_ecosystem.md

 ## Spring Cloud

-[Spring Cloud](http://projects.spring.io/spring-cloud/) provides a set of abstractions and integrations that enable best practice cloud-native behavior.
+[Spring Cloud](http://projects.spring.io/spring-cloud/) provides a set of abstractions and integrations that enable best practice cloud native behavior.
 We will cover the actual implementation details for common tasks like externalizing configuration in a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/#_spring_cloud_config_server), using service discovery, and API gateways other route services.
 Here, you should get familiar with the basic concepts from their documentation to understand better what tools you have in your tool belt once we get started.

 Read the introductions to